Bristol Cathedral Choral Scholarships

 Information for candidates

-The Scholarships (for male altos, tenors and basses) are tenable at the Cathedral Church of the Holy and Undivided Trinity, Bristol and are open to undergraduates, not necessarily those intending to read for a degree in Music.
+The Scholarships (altos, tenors and basses) are tenable at the Cathedral Church of the Holy and Undivided Trinity, Bristol and are open to undergraduates, not necessarily those intending to read for a degree in Music.
 There are up to four scholarships available at any one time, and the awards will be renewable annually (normally for a maximum of three years).

 You should apply for this Scholarship once you have confirmed your offer of a place at the University of Bristol.